Signs Your Great Dane is Spoiled

 5. Excessive Barking

-My Great Dane, Duke, used to be quite the chatterbox.
+My Great Dane, Gemma, used to be quite the chatterbox.
 I quickly learned that excessive barking is a classic sign of a spoiled Great Dane who’s learned to use their voice to get what they want.

 Great Danes typically bark for specific reasons: